achscholar/MusicCollaborationEnvironmentMVP/README.md

 # Music Collaboration Environment MVP

 A collaborative online music platform.
 It is built using PHP and uses a MariaDB (Fork of MySQL) database.
-This platform allows musicians and music educators to publish their music and collaborate with each other.
+This platform allows musicians and music educators to publish their music and collaborate with each other or the public by sharing a link to their collaboration.
 This is still a demo/mvp version, which does not allow for user registration so example user login buttons are provided to show the platforms functionality.
 Users are given the roles of "Group Leader" or "Member," allowing Group Leaders control of what is published publicly and limiting Member abilities to participating in collaborations between other users.

 ## Installation/Deployment